MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iqueuecallbackcreate-oncreatefile.md

 ### -param pWdfQueue [in]

-A pointer to the [IWDFIoQueue](./nn-wudfddi-iwdfioqueue.md) interface for the I/O queue object that the request arrives from.
+A pointer to the [IWDFIoQueue](./nn-wudfddi-iwdfioqueue.md) interface for the I/O queue object form which the request arrives.

+### -param pWDFRequest [in]

+A pointer to the [IWDFIoRequest](nn-wudfddi-iwdfiorequest.md) interface for the I/O request object for the device.

 ### -param pWdfFileObject [in]